tim-group/topicaljs/README.md

 $(document).ready(function() { topical.MessageBus(module1, module2, ..., moduleN); });
 ```

-This will create the message bus and emit the initialise event which is passed to every module.
+This will create the message bus and emit the init event which is passed to every module.
 Therefore modules do whatever they want
 at start up, such as fetch data via Ajax, or populate DOM elements, for example.

 Module structure